 Wildlife photography is an increasingly popular pastime; its growth is mainly driven by the proliferation of photographic features previously only reserved for high-end professional cameras.
-Many cameras are now capable of snapping clear photos of wildlife, but some are better suited for this use than others.
 There are a few factors that you should consider when choosing a camera for wildlife photography.
-Fast continuous shooting speeds allow you to capture clear stills of fast-moving wildlife, while short image buffer clearing times keep interruptions in your shooting to a minimum.
-Silent shooting modes are also crucial since you don't scare any skittish animals into movement by causing an unexpectedly loud noise.
-A responsive, accurate autofocus system with a broad coverage area is also important if you're looking for the best camera for birding.
+Fast continuous shooting speeds allow you to capture clear stills of fast-moving wildlife, while large image buffers allow you to shoot for longer without interruption.
+Silent shooting might also be important if you tend to shoot more skittish animals that are easily frightened, while quicker animals like small birds require more responsive, accurate autofocus systems with excellent tracking capabilities.

-Keep in mind that your chosen lens can significantly affect a camera's suitability for wildlife photography.
-Using a telephoto lens with a long maximum focal length is important in allowing you to capture clear shots of far-away animals, but that isn't the only point you should consider when choosing a lens for this use.
+Keep in mind that your chosen lens will significantly affect your camera's suitability for wildlife photography.
+Using a telephoto lens with a long maximum focal length is important if you want to capture clear shots of far-away animals, but that isn't the only point you should consider when choosing a lens for this use.
 Maximum aperture, autofocus performance, stabilization performance, and image quality depend on the lens you use, meaning that camera performance can differ significantly depending on your chosen lens and settings.
-For these reasons, we test our cameras with their standard kit lenses.
+For consistency and simplicity's sake, we currently test our cameras with their standard kit lenses.

 If you want to save some money, check out the Canon EOS 90D.
-Unlike the Nikon D780, it uses a crop sensor, so it doesn't perform as well in low light, and it doesn't feel as premium or well-built, though it's still advertised to be weather-sealed, and it's notably cheaper.
-It still feels very comfortable to use, and its menu system is incredibly easy to navigate.
+Unlike the Nikon D780, it uses a crop sensor, so it doesn't perform as well in low light, and it doesn't feel as premium or well-built, but it's considerably cheaper, and like the Nikon, it's advertised to be weather-sealed.
+The camera feels very comfortable, and its menu system is incredibly easy to navigate.
 It delivers good overall image quality, though its RAW noise handling capability is just okay at higher ISO levels.
 On the upside, it has a faster 11 fps high-speed continuous shooting speed.
-However, its photo buffer is much smaller, and it has a 10s buffer empty time, which may slow you down if you manage to fill it up.
+However, its photo buffer is much smaller, and it has a 10s buffer empty time, which will cause interruptions if you manage to fill it up.
 The camera also lacks in-body image stabilization, but it still does an excellent job of reducing handheld camera shake with its kit lens attached.
-It also has a very good autofocus system that tracks moving subjects decently well.
+It has a very good autofocus system that tracks moving subjects decently well.

 Get the Nikon if image quality and low-light performance are priorities.
 However, if you're looking to save some money on a solid camera and leave more room in your budget for lenses, the Canon is a good alternative.

-If zoom range is your biggest priority, then check out the Nikon COOLPIX P1000.
+If zoom range is your biggest priority, check out the Nikon COOLPIX P1000.
 It's notably bigger and heavier than the Panasonic LUMIX FZ1000 II, making it a bit cumbersome to carry around.
-However, it has the longest zoom range of any fixed-lens camera at 125x zoom.
-Its built-in lens has an exceptional 24-3000mm full-frame equivalent focal length and features good optical stabilization to reduce camera shake, though you may still need to use a tripod and a remote shutter when shooting at extreme focal lengths.
-Still, it should allow you to snap clear photos or close-ups of animals or birds that are very far away.
-However, its autofocus system is sluggish and unreliable, and while you can take burst photos at a speed of 7 fps to capture fast movement, it only shoots bursts of seven images at a time.
-Still, it delivers good overall image quality in brighter lighting conditions.
+However, with a whopping 125x zoom, it has the longest zoom range of any fixed-lens camera on the market.
+The built-in lens can reach a max 3000mm focal length (full-frame equivalent), allowing you to zoom in incredibly close or snap photos of very far-away subjects.
+The camera features good optical stabilization to reduce camera shake, though you'll still need to use a tripod and a remote shutter when shooting at the ends of its focal length range.
+Unfortunately, its autofocus system is sluggish and unreliable.
+While you can take burst photos at a speed of 7 fps to capture fast movement, it only shoots bursts of seven images at a time, which can slow you down when timing is critical.
+Still, it delivers good overall image quality, particularly when shooting outdoors in brighter conditions.

-Get the Panasonic if you want a more practical and versatile bridge camera, but if you want the longest zoom on the market, go with the Nikon.
+Get the Panasonic if you want a more practical and versatile bridge camera.
+If you need an incredibly long zoom range, go with the Nikon.

 Nov 10, 2021: Checked picks for accuracy and availability; no change to recommendations.